Introduction: Building Better Medicines

 CTP-354 - Potentially First-in-Class Non-Sedating Treatment for Spasticity

-CTP-354 is a novel, potentially first-in-class, non-sedating treatment for spasticity that we are initially developing for use in both patients with multiple sclerosis and spinal cord injury.
+CTP-354 is a novel, potentially first-in-class, non-sedating treatment for spasticity that we are initially developing for use in both patients with spinal cord injury and multiple sclerosis.
 CTP-354 is a

 subtype selective GABA(A) receptor modulator.
 GABA(A) receptors are found in the nervous system and,